StackVista/stackstate-docs/use/stackstate-ui/perspectives/traces-perspective.md

 ### Topology Filters

-The View Filters pane on the left side of the screen in any View allows you to filter the sub-set of topology for which traces are displayed.
+The View Filters pane on the left-hand side of the screen in any View allows you to filter the sub-set of topology for which traces are displayed.
 Read more about [Topology Filters](../filters.md#filter-topology)

 ## Filter displayed traces

 ### Filter by source component

-The [topology filters](../filters.md#filter-topology) in the the **View Filters** pane on the left side of the StackState UI define the elements \(components and relations\) for which traces will be displayed.
+The [topology filters](../filters.md#filter-topology) in the the **View Filters** pane on the left-hand side of the StackState UI define the elements \(components and relations\) for which traces will be displayed.
 Only traces relating to elements that match the applied topology filters or the view itself will be visible.
 You can adjust the components for which traces are displayed by updating the topology filters.

 ### Filter by trace properties

-The [trace filters](../filters.md#filter-traces) in the the **View Filters** pane on the left side of the StackState UI allow you to refine the traces displayed based on span type and tags.
+The [trace filters](../filters.md#filter-traces) in the the **View Filters** pane on the left-hand side of the StackState UI allow you to refine the traces displayed based on span type and tags.

 ### Filter by timestamp